ucla-oarc-hpc/H2-RStudio/README.md

       -B $SCRATCH/rstudiotmp/tmp:/tmp \
          $H2_CONTAINER_LOC/h2-rstudio_4.1.0.sif
 ```

+You can replace `$H2_CONTAINER_LOC/h2-rstudio_4.1.0.sif` with any rstudio version you find from the available RStudio Containers.

 This will display information and an `ssh -L ...` command to run in a separate terminal.